fongandrew/meteor-find-and-modify/README.md

 FindAndModify
 =============

-**NB: This package isn't actively maintained.** It works with MongoDB v2.6, and probably works with later versions of Mongo as well, although this hasn't been tested.
+**NB: This package isn't actively maintained at the moment.** I'll review PRs as I can, but I'm currently not working on any Meteor projects, so my incentive to bug-fix is pretty low.

 This Meteor package adds [findAndModify](http://docs.mongodb.org/v2.6/reference/command/findAndModify/) support to Meteor's MongoDB Collections.
 It should work on both the server and client.
 It adapts and cleans up some code found on https://github.com/meteor/meteor/issues/1070.